This post may contain affiliate links. See our disclosure policy.

 - Don’t over-mix the pancake batter!
 In this rare instance, a few lumps are okay.
 The more you stir, the less fluffy your pancakes will turn out.

-- Grease your hot griddle with a cold stick of butter or cooking spray to avoid sticking.
+- Grease your hot griddle or skillet with a cold stick of butter or cooking spray to avoid sticking.

 - I like to use an ice cream scoop or measuring cup to ladle batter onto the griddle.
 This ensures they all turn out roughly the same size so there’s no fighting for the biggest pancake (or is that just in my house?)

-- You’ll know it’s time to flip the pancake when the little bubbles on top of the batter start to pop.
+- You’ll know it’s time to flip the pancake when the little bubbles on top of the first side start to pop.
 Then once you turn them, they only need to cook another minute or two.
-You’ll have golden delicious, banana pancakes in no time!
+You’ll have golden brown banana pancakes in no time!

 What to Serve with Banana Pancakes